ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Gary: It is not specific to http, applies to any protocol (see [RFC 9309, 2.3](https://datatracker.ietf.org/doc/html/rfc9309#section-2.3)).
 We use it for FTP, for example

-Fabrice: rules should specify where the default is and mention what you are prefering regarding time.
+Fabrice: rules should specify where the default is and mention what you are preferring regarding time.
 Maybe the publisher can override for this user agent

 Farz: Gary mentioned that teams check for updates before using content.
 Other actors might not have the same means and technical expertise to do similar things.
 We need to facilitate it for them so that they can look at the update to make it less complicated for them, if they intend to act in good faith.
 If they have to check every time they want to use data, then we have to also help them to be able to know that detail and to technically do that.